 9. Tai Chi

-This Chinese martial technique, also known as tai chi chuan, features coordinated, slow-motion poses.
-A sword or other weapons are used in some forms.
+This Chinese martial technique, tai chi chuan, features coordinated, slow-motion poses.
+In some forms, a sword or other weapons are used.

 Today, tai chi is mostly performed as a form of exercise rather than a combat art in the West.
-It’s an internal Chinese martial art that’s used for both self-defense and health reasons.
+It’s an internal Chinese martial art used for self-defense and health reasons.

 10. Muay Thai

-Muay Thai is Thailand’s national sport, and it is a martial art that dates back to Siam’s Konbaung Dynasty.
-King Chulalongkorn converted martial art into a sport in the nineteenth century.
+Muay Thai is Thailand’s national sport, a martial art that dates back to Siam’s Konbaung Dynasty.
+King Chulalongkorn converted martial arts into a sport in the nineteenth century.

-Rules and regulations were introduced in the years that followed.
-Muay Thai is practiced for self-defense, health, and personal improvement, in addition to competitiveness.
+Rules and regulations were introduced in the following years.
+Muay Thai is practiced for self-defense, health, personal improvement, and competitiveness.

-Punches, kicks, knees, and elbows are the mainstays of “the art of eight limbs,” but it also includes sweeps and clinches work.
-It’s a sort of martial art that focuses on stand-up striking and clinching techniques.
+Punches, kicks, knees, and elbows are the mainstays of “the art of eight limbs,” which also includes sweeps and clinches.
+It’s a martial art that focuses on stand-up striking and clinching techniques.

 11. Krav Maga